finesse-fingers/ethereum-transaction-search/README.md

-# Ethereum Transaction search
+# Ethereum transaction search
 Search the transactions associated with an ethereum address given a block number.
 The solution is deployed to https://ethereum-transaction-search.azurewebsites.net

 ## Dependencies
 * Dotnet Core 3.1